catmoon233/StupidExpress/README.md

 ---

 ### Special Thanks!!!!
 - I thank Creepalotl for making the Jerry Can and Lighter textures...
-Couldn't have done it better myself...
+Couldn't have done it better myself!!
 - Thank you to [ZeroIcceBear](https://github.com/ZeroIcceBear) for the Chinese localization, as well as [YanyanKagou](https://github.com/YanyanKagou) and Qlickly_ for adding onto these!!!